-Drugs are taken to mean alcohol, tobacco, caffeine, performance enhancing drugs and solvents and controlled drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, ketamine, khat, etc. as well as synthetic cannabinoids in any form, so called 'legal highs' and any other 'mind altering' substances.
+Drugs are taken to mean alcohol, tobacco, performance enhancing drugs and solvents and controlled drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, ketamine, etc. as well as synthetic cannabinoids in any form, so called 'legal highs' and any other 'mind altering' substances.
+As a guiding principle, any drug that is not available over the counter or for which a valid Doctor's prescription has been written is subject to action under this policy.